TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

-# Creating-Folder-Doc-and-External-Share-Link-ZohoWorkdrive
+# Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive
-A guide on how to create a folder within another folder on Zoho Workdrive, and to create/merge Writer Documents and store in a Workdrive folder.
+A guide on how to create a folder within another folder on Zoho WorkDrive, and to create/merge Writer Documents and store in a WorkDrive folder.

 ## Core Idea
-If you've ever searched for the Zoho Workdrive API documentation online, you'd realize that there isn't an official published documentation online yet.
+If you've ever searched for the Zoho WorkDrive API documentation online, you'd realize that there isn't an official published documentation online yet.
 The closest thing to one is this unpublished document (https://writer.zohopublic.com/writer/published/ankqibdb934759c6446bca8899b2f426428fc).
 While useful, it's still not comprehensive and the explanations are not thorough.

 In this document, we will cover the following:
-* Creating a folder within another folder on Workdrive
+* Creating a folder within another folder on WorkDrive
-* Creating/Merging a Writer Doc and storing in a Workdrive folder
+* Creating/Merging a Writer Doc and storing in a WorkDrive folder
 * Generating an External Share Link for the Folder/Document

 ## Configuration
-* Zoho Workdrive OAuth Connections Scopes Needed:
+* Zoho WorkDrive OAuth Connections Scopes Needed:
   * WorkDrive.Files.ALL
 * Zoho Writer OAuth Connections Scopes Needed:
   * ZohoWriter.documentEditor.ALL